An Iwahori-Whittaker model for the Satake category: Abstract

 \section{Abstract}

-In this paper we prove, for $G$ a connected reductive algebraic group satisfying a technical assumption, that the Satake category of $G$ (with coefficients in a finite field, a finite extension of $\Ql$, or the ring of integers of such a field) can be described via Iwahori--Whittaker perverse sheaves on the affine Grassmannian.
-As an application, we confirm a conjecture of Juteau--Mautner--Williamson describing the tilting objects in the Satake category.
+In this paper we prove, for $G$ a connected reductive algebraic group satisfying a mild technical assumption, that the Satake category of $G$ (with coefficients in a finite field, a finite extension of $\Ql$, or the ring of integers of such a field) can be described via Iwahori--Whittaker perverse sheaves on the affine Grassmannian.
+As applications, we confirm a conjecture of Juteau--Mautner--Williamson describing the tilting objects in the Satake category, and give a new proof of the property that a tensor product of tilting modules is tilting.